We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The tetanus vaccine can help protect against tetanus, a serious bacterial infection.
 The most common side effects include mild pain, redness, or swelling at the injection site.
 It rare cases, it may cause a severe allergic reaction.

 Tetanus is a serious disease that’s caused by the bacterium Clostridium tetani (C. tetani).

 C. tetani lives in soil and manure.
 It usually enters your body through an open wound.
 A toxin that’s produced by the bacterium causes the disease, also referred to as lockjaw.

 Although rare in the United States, 1 in 10 people who contract it die, according to the

 The tetanus vaccine helps protect against tetanus.
-The vaccine that you get for tetanus can also contain components to cover other serious bacterial diseases, such as diphtheria and pertussis, or whooping cough.
+The vaccine that you get for tetanus can also contain components to prevent contracting certain other serious bacterial diseases, such as diphtheria and pertussis (whooping cough).

 The different tetanus vaccine formulations are as follows:

 - DTaP.
 This vaccine prevents tetanus, diphtheria, and pertussis.
 It’s used for children younger than 7 years old.